Facts and Figures

 The PLCB is the largest purchaser of wine and spirits in the United States, and passes significant volume purchase discounts on to customers.

-The PLCB operates approximately 605 stores, which are leased from private landlords, infusing nearly $41.0 million to the Pennsylvania Economy.
+The PLCB operates approximately 605 stores.
+Stores are leased from private landlords, infusing more than $42 million into the Pennsylvania economy.

 100% of the required State and Local Sales Taxes are collected by the PLCB and reported to the Revenue Department.